acoppes/acoppes/site/_drafts/test-draft.markdown

 * Separate data in different Components to achieve clarity, reusability, separation of concerns.
 * Separate logic in different systems, ir order to reduce coupling, improve parallelism and make the code more modular and also to control logic order.

+One great thing about ECS is that easily allow ordering logic, you can be sure some logic runs before or after another.
+However, there is also an issue with this when a system or a script want to react as soon as possible to some data change but it might need to wait to the next update.
+In my experience, it is normally not an issue when it is internal logic but it is common when you render stuff visually.

+It is better to have more systems and run small chunks of logic over reduced number of components.

 Notes